-Park Place is hosting the fourth annual Diva Dash 5K on March 29, 2014 and their merchants are opening their doors with lots of great deals and great food for the event!
+Park Place hosted the fourth annual Diva Dash 5K on March 29, 2014 and their merchants opened their doors with lots of great deals and great food for the event!
 Be a part of the fun of this women-only 5K and get your Diva on!
 All participants will receive a tech shirt, a large finishers medal, and lots of great food and beverages at the event!
 Registration for the 5K will be capped at 2000 registrants so don't wait too late to register!
 The 5K is followed by the Lil' Princess Fun Run for girls 8 and under (different distances will be run from 50 yards to 200 yards based on age) where all participants will receive a cotton shirt, tiara and Lil' Princess medal!

 Packet Pickup: Friday, March 28 from 1 to 7 pm at Park Place